Type of Assignment: Full Time Assignment Category: Temporary Assignment

 Salary Range: N/A Compensation: $19.50 per hour.Employees must make arrangements for the direct deposit of paychecks into the financial institution of their choice, via electronic fund transfer.

 Benefits: Short-term, temporary employees may be eligible for Healthy Families Sick Leave, and enrollment in a retirement system.

-Offer of employment to the person selected for this position is contingent upon 1) submission of a current tuberculosis test clearance; 2) proof of eligibility to work in the United States; 3) fingerprint clearance; 4) proof of high school graduation or equivalent; 5) approval by the Board of Trustees.
+Offer of employment to the person selected for this position is contingent upon 1) submission of a current tuberculosis test clearance; 2) proof of eligibility to work in the United States; 3) fingerprint clearance; and 4) approval by the Board of Trustees.

 Retired STRS members are not eligible for this position.

 Basic Function: Under direction from the Student Services Coordinator, the Campus Aide III will support the CARE Program in procuring and rescuing food donations that assist in meeting students basic needs.
 Food rescues occur when local food retailers (i.e., grocery stores, fast food, etc.) have food items to donate to local organizations (i.e., MiraCosta College) that must be picked up and distributed in a timely manner.